cymetrics/blog/en/posts/zet/purple-man-my-superman.md

 ...
 ```

-We can use a very simple powershell script to set up an Endpoint Client for Windows DC Server + Exchange Server + domain joined endpoint with the specify resources for the VMs.
+We can easily set up an Endpoint Client for a Windows DC Server, Exchange Server, and domain-joined endpoint by utilizing a straightforward PowerShell script.
+This script allows us to specify the required resources for the Virtual Machines (VMs).

 ```powershell